 Next, dip your finger in water and run it along the edges of the pastry squares...this helps seal the dough together when you fold it over,

-Sprinkle the tops with white sugar and bake in your preheated, 400 degree oven for approximately 18-20 minutes or until golden brown.
+Sprinkle the tops with granulated sugar and bake in your preheated, 400 degree oven for approximately 18-20 minutes or until golden brown.

 Cool slightly on a wire rack and serve warm with ice cream or straight up with a cup of tea...or hey, keeping up with today's "store bought" theme, drizzle canned vanilla icing on top...I always have a can handy for craving emergencies!
 Either way, I'm sure you will enjoy these turnovers!